kby-ai/FaceAttribute-iOS/README.md

   - FaceDetectionParam

-    This class serves as the input parameter for face detection, enabling various processing functionalities such as face liveness detection, eye closure checking, facial occlusion checking, mouth opening checking, and age and gender estimation.
+    This class serves as the input parameter for `face detection`, enabling various processing functionalities such as `face liveness detection`, `eye closure checking`, `facial occlusion checking`, `mouth opening checking`, and `age and gender estimation`.

     | Feature| Type | Name |
     |------------------|------------------|------------------|